ezrizhu/www/content/home.md

 # Student interested in software **development**, computer **networking**, managing **infrastructure** at **scale**, **cybersecurity**, and **DevOps**.

-My name is *ezri*, I am a rising junior at the [Stevens Institute of Technology](https://www.stevens.edu/school-engineering-science/departments/computer-science) pursuing a degree in *Computer Science* and a minor in *Economics*.
+My name is *Ezri Zhu*, I am a rising junior at the [Stevens Institute of Technology](https://www.stevens.edu/school-engineering-science/departments/computer-science) pursuing a degree in *Computer Science* and a minor in *Economics*.
 I'm currently working with [Prof. Michael Greenberg](https://greenberg.science/) and